 Spreadsheet or Expensive Specialized Application

-For the “less well heeled” the standard is more or less manual spreadsheet solution, that typically takes a lot of effort to maintain.
-Organisation with higher budgets typically use specialized applications that cater in most cases only for some aspects of the process (a consolidation app, an analytics solution, a planning tool, etc.) with varying, often very high price tags (more details in this blog).
+For the “less well-heeled”, the standard is more or less a manual spreadsheet solution, that typically takes a lot of effort to maintain.
+Organizations with higher budgets typically use specialized applications that cater in most cases only for some aspects of the process (a consolidation app, an analytics solution, a planning tool, etc.) with varying, often very high price tags (more details in this blog).

-So, it is not uncommon that an organisation after having invested a few million Dollars in a data warehouse, spends $3,000-4,500 per power user, per year on planning software to enable write back into a separate “planning database”.
-Typically, a proprietary technology different to the relational database used in the data warehouse.
+So, it is not uncommon that an organization after having invested a few million Dollars in a data warehouse, spends $3,000-4,500 per power user, per year on planning software to enable write back into a separate “planning database”.
+Typically, proprietary technology is different from the relational database used in the data warehouse.

 And this is just the software portion…